opf/openproject/docs/installation-and-operations/installation/docker/README.md

 #### BIM Edition

-If you would like to install or change to BIM inside a Docker environment, please navigate to the [Docker](../installation-and-operations/changing-to-bim-edition#docker) paragraph at the [Changing to BIM Edition](../installation-and-operations/changing-to-bim-edition) documentation.
+In order to install or change to BIM inside a Docker environment, please navigate to the [Docker](../installation-and-operations/changing-to-bim-edition#docker) paragraph at the [Changing to BIM Edition](../installation-and-operations/changing-to-bim-edition) documentation.